gatling/frontline-cloud-doc/content/tutorials/sbt/index.md

 {{< include introduction.md >}}

-There are multiple ways to create a Gatling artifact, which will be used by FrontLine to launch a run.
-You can use either a build tool (Maven, sbt, Gradle) or the Gatling bundle.

-In this tutorial, we'll use the sbt build tool, so make sure you have sbt configured and Java installed.
-You'll use sbt from the terminal, but you can also do it easily with an IDE like IntelliJ.

 ## Download the sample Gatling simulation

+There are multiple ways to create a Gatling artifact, which will be used by Gatling Enterprise to launch a run.
+You can use either a build tool (Maven, Sbt, Gradle) or the Gatling bundle.

+In this tutorial, we'll use the **SBT** build tool, so make sure you have SBT configured.

+You'll use SBT from the terminal, but you can also do it easily with an IDE like IntelliJ.

 {{< include download_samples.md >}}

-Extract the archive, then navigate to the sbt folder.
+Extract the archive, then navigate to the **sbt** folder.
 This folder contains a basic Gatling simulation which can be used with FrontLine.

 ## Check the sbt build configuration